ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v33.md

 * Increased flexibility in the configuration and scalability of HCX.
 * Numerous usability improvements, such as deployment diagrams and diagnostic tools.
-* Compute and Network profiles that are shareable across multiple sites connected to the HCX cloud instance.
+* Compute and Network profiles that are shareable across multiple sites that are connected to the HCX cloud instance.

 The {{site.data.keyword.vmwaresolutions_short}} automation configures the Compute profile and Network profiles on the cloud side HCX instance when it is installed, so the instance is ready for pairings with on-premises data centers.